SafeMoon (SAFEMOON) Achieves Market Capitalization of $2.80 Million

-SafeMoon (SAFEMOON) traded flat against the dollar during the one day period ending at 10:00 AM E.T. on July 7th.
-Over the last week, SafeMoon has traded flat against the dollar.
-SafeMoon has a total market capitalization of $2.80 million and approximately $3.15 worth of SafeMoon was traded on exchanges in the last day.
-One SafeMoon token can now be bought for approximately $0.0000 or 0.00000000 BTC on major cryptocurrency exchanges.
+SafeMoon (SAFEMOON) traded flat against the U.S. dollar during the twenty-four hour period ending at 9:00 AM E.T. on July 11th.
+One SafeMoon token can currently be bought for $0.0000 or 0.00000000 BTC on cryptocurrency exchanges.
+SafeMoon has a market capitalization of $2.80 million and approximately $3.15 worth of SafeMoon was traded on exchanges in the last day.
+In the last week, SafeMoon has traded flat against the U.S. dollar.

 - CareCoin (CARES) traded 2.2% lower against the dollar and now trades at $0.0809 or 0.00000297 BTC.